tedsalvador/PulseAgent/SECURITY.md

 ## Supported Versions

-Given the early stage of the project, we currently only support the latest version with security updates:

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.0.x   | :white_check_mark: |
 | < 0.0.1 | :x:                |

-## Reporting a Vulnerability

-We take the security of Eliza seriously.
-If you believe you have found a security vulnerability, please report it to us following these steps:

-### Private Reporting Process

-1. **DO NOT** create a public GitHub issue for the vulnerability
-2. Send an email to security@eliza.builders with:
-    - A detailed description of the vulnerability
-    - Steps to reproduce the issue
-    - Potential impact of the vulnerability
-    - Any possible mitigations you've identified

-### What to Expect

--   **Initial Response**: Within 48 hours, you will receive an acknowledgment of your report
--   **Updates**: We will provide updates every 5 business days about the progress
--   **Resolution Timeline**: We aim to resolve critical issues within 15 days
--   **Disclosure**: We will coordinate with you on the public disclosure timing

 ## Security Best Practices